Casualty series 37: Scheduling

 Casualty normally airs weekly on BBC One on Saturday nights.
 The series has been marred by scheduling conflicts, which resulted in weeks without episodes and other weeks with double billings.
 In a piece on the future of the drama, Digital Spy's Sophie Dainty opined that these scheduling disruptions were "contributing to a descent in quality and momentum".
 The first double billing of the series contained episodes 3 and 4, both broadcast on 3 September 2022.
 The coverage of the death of Elizabeth II meant that episode 5 premiered on BBC Two on 10 September 2022, rather than BBC One as initially planned.
 The show took a transmission break following the broadcast of episode 8 on 8 October 2022.
-Cast members William Beck and Elinor Lawless confirmed that the show would return to transmission in November 2022, and episode 9 will air on 19 November, six weeks after the last episode.
+Cast members William Beck and Elinor Lawless confirmed that the show would return to transmission in November 2022, and episode 9 aired on 19 November, six weeks after the last episode.